The Temple Holidays manifesto

 The traditional model for this work would be a $79 PDF.
 A 200-page download, opened once, never updated, indexed by no search engine, discovered by nobody who isn’t already on the email list.

 The web is better.
 The deep content lives at a URL.
 It updates when the data updates.
 It ranks in search.
 It can be discovered by hosts who do not know we exist and by guests looking for a specific kind of stay.
-The themes themselves become a guidebook for travelers as well as a playbook for hosts.
+The Examples themselves become a guidebook for travelers as well as a playbook for hosts.
 The PDF model was a 2018 idea.
 The publication model is a 2026 one.

 8. A directive